ishaans99/Hierarchical-Modelling/README.md

 # Hierarchical-Modelling

-As part of a Bayesian Statistics class I was taking, I performed hierarchical modelling on a
+As part of a homework assignment for a Bayesian Statistics class I was taking, I performed hierarchical modelling to model end of season averages for US baseball players, mortality rates for UK hospitals, and mathematics scores for 10th graders from different US public schools.
+I also matched predictions with results from JAGS in R. For completions's sake I've uploaded the homework questions and my corresponding solutions, including to problems not related to hierarchical modelling.
+The data and code are available at the end of the PDF as an appendix.
+The .Rmd file is available on request.